w3c-ccg/did-pkh/did-pkh-method-draft.md

 ### Combination with other DID methods

-Another difference from did:key is that did:pkh is design to have many "upgrade paths" for DIDs deterministically generated from existing keypairs.
+Another difference from `did:key` is that `did:pkh` is designed to have many "upgrade paths" for DIDs deterministically generated from existing keypairs.
 Namely:
 - if a `did:pkh` is controlled by a keypair which is valid for generating a blockchain-published DID document according to another method (such as `did:tz`,